 Tips to protect a sensitive scalp

 - Limit using hair dryers or heat stylers

 - Use body-temperate water (so around 100 oF /38 oC ) when washing your hair

 - Limit use of styling products that may aggravate the scalp

 - Cleanse scalp thoroughly to remove irritants, on a regular basis

-More tips on how to keep your scalp healthy and get more tips and advice from the experts:
+Read more tips on how to keep your scalp healthy and get more tips and advice from the experts:

 1 associated with dandruff